 Foodie fact: Cafe Melba’s delish menu is a blend of Melbourne and Asia, hence the cafe’s name!

-Kids eat free offer: Every Monday until 8pm.
+Kids-eat-free offer: Every Monday until 8pm.
 One child eats free with a main meal purchase.
+Ask the staff for a Kids Club Card and collect stamps with every kids’ meal purchase to redeem free kids and adult meals.

 Cafe Melba, 90 Goodman Road, Goodman Arts Centre, Block N#01-56, Singapore 439053; www.cafemelba.com.sg

-Kids eat free offer: Every Saturday, Sunday and public holidays.
-Each child under 12 years (or less than 120cm) eats free per paying adult.
+Kids-eat-free offer: Every Saturday, Sunday and public holidays.
+Each child under eight years (or less than 120cm) eats free per paying adult.
 Offer limited to two children per table.

 Hit the Hut for a big slice of free pizza: children dine free during the week at kid-friendly pizza joint, Pizza Hut.
 Bring on those deep pans!